This blog may contain affiliate links. Read our disclosure policy for more info.

 Although hiking is meant to be challenging, you should allow yourself to take plenty of breaks.
-Without stopping, catching your breath, drinking some water and eating some food, you’ll likely get fatigued pretty quickly.
+Without stopping to catch your breath, drinking some water, and eating some food, you’ll likely get fatigued pretty quickly.
 When you’re tired is when you’re more likely to make mistakes.
 You might find yourself tripping more frequently or taking a wrong turn.
 Rest up and then hit the trail again!

 17. Leave no trace

 “Leave no trace” means leaving a hiking trail in the same condition you found it.
 This means you should pick up any garbage, use designated bathrooms, and don’t change anything natural.
 It’s super important that we all do our part when it comes to keeping hiking trails clean.